Cray-HPE/docs-csm/install/configure_administrative_access.md

     Configuration complete.
 9 component(s) completed successfully.
 0 component(s) failed.
     ```

     The number reported should match the number of management nodes in the system.
-If there are failures, see [Troubleshoot CFS Issues](../operations/configuration_management/Troubleshoot_CFS_Issues.md).
+If there are failures, see [Troubleshoot Ansible Play Failures in CFS Sessions](../operations/configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md).

 ## 8. Proceed to next topic